dead blow hammer

 handle length and grip

-Ergonomics plays a vital role in the effectiveness and comfort of using a dead blow hammer.
-A handle length that complements your hand size will provide better control and reduce fatigue during prolonged use.
-Additionally, a good grip, often rubberized or textured, is essential to prevent the hammer from slipping, ensuring safe operation.
+A handle length that matches your hand size will provide better control and reduce fatigue during extended use.
+In addition, a good grip is essential to prevent the hammer from slipping and ensure safe operation.

 hammer head material

-Dead blow hammers are typically made from materials like steel, brass, or polyurethane.
-Steel hammers are highly durable but can be heavy, while brass hammers resist sparking and are useful in hazardous environments.
-Polyurethane hammers are lightweight and excellent for non-marring applications.
+Dead blow hammers are usually made of materials such as steel, brass, or polyurethane.
+Steel hammers are very durable but heavy, while brass hammers are spark-resistant and suitable for hazardous environments.
+Polyurethane hammers are lightweight and ideal for use on non-marring surfaces.

 conclusion